 A PCOS registered dietitian and a PCOS registered nutritionist perform very similar services.
 Both healthcare professionals help their clients treat PCOS through diet and lifestyle changes.

 Whether you are trying to lose weight or get pregnant, it’s important to know that a PCOS nutritionist is not a band-aid solution.
 While a PCOS nutritionist can equip you with the tools and information you need to reach your goals, you also need to put in a lot of independent work.
-Most PCOS symptoms will not disappear overnight, and it will take commitment and motivation to safely and healthily chip away at your goals over time.
+Most PCOS symptoms will not disappear overnight, and it will take commitment and motivation to safely and healthily move toward your goals over time.